suborbital/docs/website/docs/compute/quickstart/run-compute-locally.md

 You may be asked to enter your Environment Token, and then Subo will use `docker-compose` to launch your Compute Core instance automatically.
 Compute runs in the background by default.
 You can use `docker-compose logs -f` to view the logs of the running containers.
 Run `docker-compose down` to terminate the containers.

-## REPL
+## Run Compute
-When you run Compute, it will wait for you to press enter to start a REPL where you can add or edit functions.
+When you run Compute, it will wait for you to press enter to start a REPL where you can add or edit functions (see [Working with Functions](../website/docs/compute/write-functions.md))

 ```
 ✅ DONE: ready to start installation